andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ip route 10.255.1.11/32 172.18.111.2
 ```

 A Loopback0 interface, a static route pointing to the vZTX Loopback0 interface (Dynamic routing is also possible).
-Thats it for the actual switch configuration needed on the 720XP.
+That's it for the actual switch configuration needed on the 720XP.

 {{< alert >}}